 For some product categories, it’s possible that Google Shopping will not reward the effort spent on it.
 Some products are so dominated by big name retailers that it’s hard for small businesses to achieve visibility.

-Achieving higher positions, and therefore better click through rates against opponents with bigger ad budgets is a challenge.
+Achieving higher positions, and therefore better click-through rates against opponents with bigger ad budgets can be a challenge.

 How to get your products listed on Google Shopping